Shania Twain videography

 This is a list of music videos by Canadian singer Shania Twain.
-It contains all 38 music videos, with their respective directors, filming locations, release dates and alternate versions for each video.
+It contains all 41 music videos, with their respective directors, filming locations, release dates and alternate versions for each video.

 Billboard listed Twain as the "13th Best Music Video Female Artist of all time (42nd overall)".
-Her music video also became an inspiration to some of her contemporaries and newer pop artists like Halsey and Harry Styles to name a few.
+Her music videos also became an inspiration to some of her contemporaries like Halsey and Harry Styles.